Sharky83/Frontend-Mentor--Recipe-Page/README.md

 - Semantic HTML5 markup
 - CSS custom properties
-- Flexbox
-- CSS Grid
-- Mobile-first workflow

 ### What I learned

-First attempt of mentour, after using web.dev and kevin powell tutorialls for html and css.
-Also had to learn the basics of git and github to submit.
+First attempt of a frontend mentour challenge, after using web.dev and KevinPowell tutorials for html and css.
+Also had to learn the basics of git and github withing VScode too.

 ### Continued development